 The GST Council, in its 26th GST Council meeting, gave a go-ahead for rolling out E-way Bill.
 The E-way Bill mandate initially kicked-off with inter-state transactions, followed by intra-state movement of goods.
-Here are three important things to be aware of E-way bill mandate.
+Here are four important things to be aware of E-way bill mandate.

 1. Key dates and timelines of E-way Bill implementation

 - E-way bill mandate for interstate movement of goods started from 1st April 2018

 - While the E-way bill system was initially only applicable for inter-state movement of goods, states adopted and implemented the system in a phased manner and mandated the generation of E-way Bills for intra-state movement of goods as well.
 E-way bill mandate for intrastate movement of goods started from 15thApril 2018 in a phased manner.

 - States for intrastate implementation were divided into 4 lots to execute a phase-wise rollout.

 - 1stJune 2018 was the stipulated date by which all states had to start using EWB portal for intrastate movement of goods.
 Different States introduced e-way bill for intra-State movement of goods at different times.
 However, all States introduced the e-way bill latest by 16th June 2018.

 - There are certain states such as Maharashtra, Delhi, West Bengal where the threshold limit for intra-state movement was kept as Rs.
 1 lakh instead of Rs.
 50,000.

 - State wise threshold limit for E-Way Bill Implementation

 |Sr. No.||State||E-way bill threshold limit for intra-state||Relevant Notification|